caoppg/KSPMI/README.md

 # KSPMI

-Knowledge-based System for PredictiveMaintenance in Industry 4.0 (KSPMI), the work is funded by the European Interrg HALFBACK Project (http://halfback.in.hs-furtwangen.de/home/).
+A Knowledge-based System for PredictiveMaintenance in Industry 4.0 (KSPMI), the work is funded by the European Interrg HALFBACK Project (http://halfback.in.hs-furtwangen.de/home/).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To run this software, you can do the following steps:
++
++* Download the project as a zip file.

 ### Prerequisites